bbo-lab/ACM-dlcdetect/README.md

 1. Create a folder corresponding to your dataset (e.g. `~/data/YYYYMMDD_exp1`).
 2. Adjust and add to this folder the config file in `examples/`.
 Especially, set path for manual labels and video files, and update frame ranges.
 3. Enter conda environment with `conda activate bbo_acm_dlcdetect-gpu`
-4. Run with `python -m ACM-dlcdetect ~/data/YYYYMMDD_exp1`
+4. Run with `python -m ACMdlcdetect ~/data/YYYYMMDD_exp1`

 Note that the process will fail if the algorithm has already been (fully or partially) run on this folder.
-In this case, delete `examples/data` recursively.
+In this case, delete `~/data/YYYYMMDD_exp1/data` recursively.